Yoav666s/dnd-wiki/collections/_classes/nornfeld/fighter/fey-warrior.md

 When both you and your illusion are within 5 feet of a creature that can see the illusion, you have advantage on attack rolls against that creature, given how distracting the illusion is to the target.

 # Disappearing Act
-At 10th level, when a creature you can see hits you with a melee attack, you may use your reaction to teleport to an unoccupied space you can see within 5 feet of the attacker.
+At 10th level, when a creature you can see hits you with a melee attack and before damage is rolled, you may use your reaction to teleport to an unoccupied space you can see within 5 feet of the attacker.
 If you do, the attack misses instead.

 You can use this feature a number of times equal to your proficiency bonus.
 You regain all expended uses after a short or long rest.